foxsotiras/foxsotiras/README.md

 # Hello there! 👋

-## I'm Johny Fox, also known as FoxSotiras 🦊
+## I'm Johnny Fox, also known as FoxSotiras 🦊

 ### Languages I write in